Obama says Russia has violated international law in Ukraine

 At the Obama administration's request, members of both the Senate and House of Representatives are working on legislation to support U.S. loan guarantees for Ukraine, congressional aides said.

-(Reporting by Mark Felsenthal, Roberta Rampton, Matt Spetalnick, Lesley Wroughton, Patricia Zengerle, and Jeff Mason; Editing by Ken Wills)
+(Reporting by Mark Felsenthal, Roberta Rampton, Matt Spetalnick, Lesley Wroughton, Patricia Zengerle; Editing by Bill Trott and Andrew Hay)